-Fenton, a Republican, was the representative for Ohio's 10th congressional district from 1895 to 1899.
+Fenton was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Fenton missed 136 of 345 roll call votes, which is 39.4%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 |Dec 1895-Feb 1896||18||4||22.2%||55th|

 |Dec 1896-Mar 1897||62||14||22.6%||21st|

 |Dec 1897-Feb 1898||29||19||65.5%||95th|

 |Dec 1898-Mar 1899||37||21||56.8%||81st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.